 How often can I take it?

-For example, combining LSD with cannabis can go either way because cannabis has unexpectedly strong and somewhat unpredictable synergy with psychedelics.
+For example combining LSD with cannabis can go either way, because cannabis has unexpectedly strong and somewhat unpredictable synergy with other psychedelics.

 Most classic psychedelics (except for DMT) induce cross-tolerance.
 This means that if you take mushrooms one day, and LSD the next, the effects of LSD will be reduced.
-After about 3 days the effects will be very small or non-existent.
-Therefore we recommend that you take prolonged breaks between trips.
+After about 3 days the effects will be very slight or non-existent.
+Therefore, we recommend that you take prolonged breaks between trips.

 Please read our ME sections for more general information about recreational drugs.